Year-Up-United-SPR-2025/Capstone-1-Account-Pro/README.md

 # Things I used to build my project

 I had to use things like W3Schools to understand classes and how they worked, and import that knowledge into my code.
 IntelliJ is good at importing libraries into your project as soon as you use them, so that was helpful; however, I did learn that you can use import java.io.*; import java.util.*; to import all your library needs, because these take all the libraries and use them together instead of importing lines of code, making it longer.
 An issue that occurs with just using java.io.*; import java.util.*; is that you only see that instead of seeing the classes, so you can get lost with what imports you're using.
 I also used some Stackoverflow to see how debit and credit worked in classes when reading from a file.
+Using the ArrayList method to call over the transaction.csv file entries to show up in the console.
+Using the Reader classes to read the entries, the writer classes to write any entries that were put in the console, and using the Time/Date Classes to get the time of when those entries are created originally using the date classes to just get the date of now but it soly trandfiormed into me just having entered the date instead but still using the date class for the AM/PM.

 # Future for this project